PMI-Stack/pmi-plan-generator/README.md

 - "Build a synergy tracking spreadsheet"
 - "Generate a lighter version for our next bolt-on"
 - "Assess integration risks for a deal we're in diligence on"
+- "Draft the board reporting template for integration updates"

 ## Tips for Better Output